Riding Holidays for unaccompanied children aged 6 to 17, individuals or groups. OFSTED Registered VC374742. Childcare Vouchers accepted.

 The small print!

 Communication: We prefer the children to immerse themselves in camp and make new friends rather than continually texting, therefore the use of personal communication gadgets is strongly discouraged.
 To minimise disruption, if you wish to speak to your child during camp, please telephone between 7.30am and 8.30 am.
 It is possible to leave messages with the office staff at other times.
 Messages/post will be delivered to your child during break times.
-We often fine that Children do become homesick after speaking to their parents so this year we are asking that you only call in the morning.
+We often find that Children do become homesick after speaking to their parents so this year we are asking that you only call in the morning.

 Insurance: The proprietor Mrs Sarah Robertson is qualified in Riding, Carriage Driving, Vaulting, Western, Side Saddle, Stable Management, and is a St John Ambulance member.
 She is assisted by staff qualified in variations of the above and others.
 Valley Farm is licensed with Suffolk Coastal District Council and has full public liability insurance.
 Children may like to take out their own personal accident insurance.

 Meals: All meals including water and squash are included in the price.
 Additional Fizzy drinks, sweets and crisps are available to be purchased from the vending machines.
-If you child has special dietary needs, please inform us on your booking form.
+If your child has special dietary needs, please inform us on your booking form.

 Dropping off and collecting your child: Children arrive between 9.00am - 10.00am on Monday and depart at 4.30pm on Friday.
 Parents are welcome to drop off their child any time from 9am on the Monday morning, and can remain until 10am to help them settle in if required.
 Games are organised between 9am amd 10am to help the children get to know one another.